cjfaul/stellar-abundances-2023/modifying-isochrones.md

 ```

 It is also necessary to have somewhere to provide the set of these detection limits for specific filters.
 Because of the use of `numba` in `likelihood.py`, we instead create a dictionary called PLACEHOLDER at the top of `starmodel.py` to allow users to specify any detection limit for any filter used by isochrones.
 The other modifications to these two files are to implement these detection limits into the `star_lnlike` function, located in `likelihood.py` and called in `starmodel.py` when fitting.

+# ADDING BANDS TO BOLOMETRIC CORRECTION GRID

+When creating a bolometric correction grid between different bands with `isochrones`, it is fairly straightforward to add any set of filters/bands from MIST (http://waps.cfa.harvard.edu/MIST/model_grids.html#bolometric).
+It can be done by modifying `../isochrones/mist/bc.py` and adding elements to the `phot_bands` dictionary.
+First, identify the table to add from MIST and copy the link.
+It should be of the form http://waps.cfa.harvard.edu/MIST/BC_tables/{NAME}.txz.
+Download the table and open one of the files to access the column names, which correspond to the filters/bands in the table.
+Add a list to the dictionary called `NAME` from the link and let the elements of this list be the names of the bands from the columns of the downloaded tables.
+Then, the first time one of these columns is called when creating a bolometric correction grid, the table will be downloaded to the `isochrones` package directory.